What we teach

 It is a traveling dance that moves counterclockwise around the room, typically performed in a closed position where partners face each other with the leader’s right hand on the follower’s shoulder and their left hands clasped at eye level.

-Peabody is a dance developed in the United States around 1920, which was created as a fast version of the Foxtrot characterized by rapid progression and frequent use of Right Outside Position and locking actions.
+Peabody developed in the United States around 1920 as a faster version of the Foxtrot.
+It moves quickly across the floor and uses Right Outside Position along with locking actions.

 Quickstep dance began as a quick version of Foxtrot mixed with the Charleston, and musical “Jazz” influences.
-It is characterized by fast movement, often including a variety of hops, kicks, skips, lock steps and chassés.
+Fast movement dance, often including a variety of hops, kicks, skips, lock steps and chassés.

 Samba is the official dance of Brazil.
-In America and Europe is characterized by “bounce” action, it is an energised dance form, that travels around the floor with lot’s of rhythm and hip actions danced to fast music in 2/4 time signature.
+In America and Europe, it has a “bounce” action, it is an energized dance form, that travels around the floor with lot’s of rhythm and hip actions danced to fast music in 2/4 time signature.

 In Brazil the Samba is dances in many different styles, the most popular…the “Samba de Gafiera” (originally from Rio de Janeiro) has the sultriness of salsa, the sharpness of tango and the elegance and sophistication of ballroom.